 Celine Sciamma’s Portrait of a Lady on Fire is the most romantic film of the 21st century, let alone 2019.
 Sciamma’s passionate powerhouse is led by Noémie Merlant and Adèle Haenel, who deliver stunning performances on the backdrop of the beautiful coast of France.

-If there was any film that we were sure didn’t need a sequel, it was Stanley Kubrick’s The Shining – luckily, while Doctor Sleep borrows from the film’s most iconic moments in callbacks, it’s actually more of a sequel to Stephen King’s novel.
+If there was any film that we were sure didn’t need a sequel, it was Stanley Kubrick’s horror movie The Shining.
+Luckily, while Doctor Sleep borrows from the film’s most iconic moments in callbacks, it’s actually more of a sequel to Stephen King’s novel.

 Following an all-grown-up Danny Torrance wrestling with his own alcoholism, this trip back to the Overlook Hotel is masterfully directed by one of modern horror’s greatest voices (The Haunting of Hill House’s Mike Flanagan).
 It perfectly captures the chilling eeriness that King evokes in his novels.
 Ewan McGregor and Rebecca Ferguson’s performances are gripping, and by the time the credits roll, you’ll regret ever wondering if The Shining could be followed.